nextcloud/talk-android/CONTRIBUTING.md

 ### QA Release

 Done as a standalone app that can be installed in parallel to the stable app.
-Any PR gets a QA build so users and reporters are able to easily test a change (feature or bugfix.
+Any PR gets a QA build so users and reporters are able to easily test the change (feature or bugfix).

 ## Version Name and number